Exclusive: Inside the 'joyful' moment Prince Archie's birthday bike was gifted to him - and why sister Princess Lili will be pleased too

 Martin and Jennifer have discussed delivering Lili a bike of her own: "I envision giving her the same bike I'm giving away on our little giveaway because it's so beautiful.
 It has baskets and that is the bike I want for my daughter and so I would totally give Lili that, when she gets a little bigger."

-However, Jennifer is unsure if the pair would be happy to receive another gift, telling HELLO! that the business has faced unspeakable hate from trolls in the last 48 hours and now understand some of what Meghan, 41, and 38-year-old Harry may have faced in recent years.
+However, Jennifer is unsure if Prince Harry and Meghan Markle would be happy to receive another gift, telling HELLO! that they have faced unspeakable hate from trolls in the last 48 hours.
+In fact, Jennifer says she now understands some of what Meghan, 41, and 38-year-old Harry may have faced in recent years.

 "If we have overshared or something that's brought any negativity on them… I hope it's brought something positive to them.
 I only regret [posting the letter] if it brought any pain or negativity to Harry and Meghan.
 If doing that let them down or disappointed them or made them feel that I was somehow hurting them, then I would regret it.
 But aside from that, no, because it came from a place of joy.
 I was so over the moon that they sent me that letter."